aws-amplify/amplify-hosting/FAQ.md

 ### How do I override a build timeout?

-The default build timeout is 30 minutes, if your build takes more than 30 minutes, you can override the default build timeout using an environment variable: `_BUILD_TIMEOUT` (App settings > Environment variables).
+The default build timeout is 30 minutes.
+You can override the default build timeout using an environment variable: `_BUILD_TIMEOUT` (App settings > Environment variables).
+The minimum build timeout is 5 minutes.

 ### How do I pull private packages during a build?